 2019: Recorded five tackles and one pass defensed in his NFL debut...Placed on Reserved/Injured List on Sept.
 11, 2019.

-College: Played two seasons at Mississippi State after transferring from Jones County Junior College...Appeared in 26 games and made 18 starts, totaling 170 tackles, including 14 for loss, five sacks, two interceptions, 10 passes defensed, three forced fumbles and one fumble recovery...Led all SEC defensive backs with 99 tackles in 2018...Earned second-team All-American honors from The Athletic, Sports Illustrated and CBS Sports.
+College: Played two seasons at Mississippi State after transferring from Jones County Junior College...Appeared in 26 games and made 18 starts, totaling 170 tackles, including 14 for loss, five sacks, two interceptions, 10 passes defensed, three forced fumbles and one fumble recovery...Led all SEC defensive backs with 99 tackles in 2018...Earned second-team All-American honors from The Athletic, Sports Illustrated, CBS Sports and American Football Coaches Association, while earning third-team honors from the Associated Press and Phil Steele.